Work permits and visas

 Once you have obtained your work permit, your visa will be extended one year from your entry date.
 You will be required to report to a local immigration office to every 90 days to notify your intent on staying an additional 90 days and to update your physical address.
 As a foreigner (non-Thai National) your landlord must also report to immigration of your physical address, contract term, people living with you, etc., so both of these address and information should match up at immigration.

 Please note, NB!
-Overstaying your visa is a serious offence!
+Overstaying your visa is a serious offense!